 You can do that right now with a little bit of code.
-The reason there’s not already a slew of altcoins is that creating a new currency means convincing others to accept it as payment,
+There’s not already a slew of altcoins because creating a new currency means convincing others to accept it as payment,

 which means you need to convince them they’ll be better off doing that than with bitcoin or any existing fiat currency.

 Creating cryptocurrencies is very easy.
 Making them secure and stable enough for others to use is the hard part.
-Some cryptocurrencies have been created for the sake of creating them, but they never took off because nobody wanted to use them.
+Some cryptocurrencies have been created to create them, but they never took off because nobody wanted to use them.

 Is Bitcoin about getting rich quickly?

-For early adopters who mined or bought up large quantities of bitcoins very cheaply, this may have been true – but that was by no means the entire population of Bitcoin users.
+This may have been true for early adopters who mined or bought up large quantities of bitcoins very cheaply, but that was by no means the entire population of Bitcoin users.
 Bitcoins were created as a “proof-of-concept” for a new kind of money, but it is up to the users whether they’re successful in that role.
 Unlike fiat currency, which has no other use besides being traded for goods and services within its system, bitcoins are helpful because they can be exchanged with people outside the Bitcoin world.

 We are providing goods and services for Bitcoins.